NexPlayer/iOS-SDK/properties.md

 ### NEXFileHandle

-File handle used inRemote File I/Ocallbacks.
+File handle used in Remote File I/O callbacks.

-This is the file handle used in calls to the variousRemote File I/Ocallback functions.
+This is the file handle used in calls to the various Remote File I/O callback functions.
 This value is returned by the file-open callback, and can be any value that the remote file callbacks can use to uniquely identify the open file instance.

 ```
 typedef void∗ NEXFileHandle